troglobit/smcroute/README.md

 Experimental
 ------------

-Multicast can often originate from several different sources but usually never at the same time.
+Multicast often originates from different sources but usually never at the same time.
 For a more generic setup, and to reduce the number of rules required, it is possible to set (*,G) IPv4 multicast routes.

-Example smcroute.conf:
+Example `smcroute.conf`:

     mgroup from eth0 group 225.1.2.3
     mroute from eth0 group 225.1.2.3 to eth1 eth2